RichardDooling/Entertainment_Law/Representation/Representation.md

 > . . . except that the activities of procuring, offering, or promising to procure recording contracts for an artist or artists shall not of itself subject a person or corporation to regulation and licensing under this chapter.

 Meaning the TAA prohibits managers from procuring, offering, or promising employment for their clients, except for managers in the music business.
-This was a good portion of Manager Wachs argument, i.e., that this exemption for managers in the music business made no sense.
+Manager Wachs argued that this exemption for managers in the music business made no sense.

 But the *Wachs* court explained the music-manager exception this way: